DataDog/integrations-extras/notion/README.md

 Once connected, Notion will start sending near real-time data to Datadog.

 ## Uninstallation
+Once this integration has been uninstalled, any previous authorizations are revoked.
+Additionally, ensure that all API keys associated with this integration have been disabled by searching for the integration name on the [API Keys page][4].

 In Notion navigate to Setting & Members > Connections > Workspace Connections > ... next to Datadog > Disconnect

-In Datadog navigate to Organization Settings > API Keys > Notion OAuth Client API Key > Revoke Key

 ## Data Collected